 “I’ve supported Liverpool since I was a young boy and it was my life goal to be a regular there.
 But at the same time I felt this was a move that I needed to make in order to further my career.”

-Sure enough, he’s since established himself as a regular for Hull, making 78 appearances for the Tigers before moving on to Blackpool last summer.
+Sure enough, he since established himself as a regular for Hull, making 78 appearances for the Tigers before moving on to Blackpool last summer.

 Poulsen arrived at Liverpool from Juventus in 2010 as a replacement for the departing Javier Mascherano but failed to win over the Anfield support.

 Perhaps the best summary of his time at Anfield came from Roy Hodgson, the man who signed him and who was trying to defend him from fans’ criticism: “He’s not that bad on the ball, but let’s not beat about the bush and try to disguise the fact – he’s had a bad start.”